alexgorbatchev/jsdoc-with-markdown/README.md

 ![Downloads](https://img.shields.io/npm/dm/jsdoc-with-markdown.svg)
 ![Version](https://img.shields.io/npm/v/jsdoc-with-markdown.svg)

 Parses JSDoc-like string into JSON assuming the formating is in Markdown.
+You can use [babel-extract-comments](https://github.com/jonschlinkert/babel-extract-comments) to extract comments from JavaScript source.

 ## Installation